 In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of Police or designee, constitutes an ongoing or continuing threat, a campus wide "timely warning" will be issued.
-The warning(s) are generally written and distributed through any means appropriate, including the College email system, emergency notification system (ENS - Wildcat ALERT), or posted fliers to students, faculty and staff.
-The message will be drafted by the Louisiana College Department of Safety and Security Chief of Police or designee and sent to the College's Communication and Marketing Office for dissemination.
+The warning(s) are generally written and distributed through any means appropriate, including the University email system, emergency notification system (ENS - RAVE Guardian), or posted fliers to students, faculty and staff.
+The message will be drafted by the Louisiana Christian University Department of Safety and Security Chief of Police or designee and sent to the University's Communication and Marketing Office for dissemination.
 During after hours, the Chief of Police and the Communication and Marketing Office is responsible for maintaining an on-call person 24/7 to assist in the timely warning dissemination.
-Updates to the College community about any particular case resulting in a Security and Safety alert may be distributed via blast email, may be posted on the Louisiana College website, or may be shared with the media, including and sp ecifically KALB News and KLAX News Stations.
+Updates to the University community about any particular case resulting in a Security and Safety alert may be distributed via blast email, may be posted on the Louisiana Christian University website, or may be shared with the media, including and specifically KALB News and KLAX News Stations.
 Safety and Security alerts may be posted in campus buildings on monitors in various locations.
 These alerts are usually distributed for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, and robbery.
 Incidents of aggravated assault and sex offenses are considered on a case-by case basis, depending on the facts of the case and whether there is a continuing danger to the campus community.
-For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other Louisiana College community members and a Safety and Security Alert would not be distributed.
+For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other Louisiana Christian University community members and a Safety and Security Alert would not be distributed.
 The Chief of Police or his designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Safety and Security alert is warranted.
 Safety and Security Alerts may also be issued for other crime classifications, as deemed necessary.

-A daily crime and fire log is available for review 24 hours a day on the Louisiana College website at http://www.lacollege.edu or at the Louisiana College Department of Safety and Security located at 400 Cross Street, Pineville, LA from 8:00 am to 5:00 pm Monday through Thursday and 8:00 am to 12:00 pm on Fridays, excluding holidays.
+A daily crime and fire log is available for review 24 hours a day on the Louisiana Christian University website at https://lcuniversity.edu or at the Louisiana Christian University Department of Safety and Security located at 400 Cross Street, Pineville, LA from 8:00 am to 5:00 pm Monday through Thursday and 8:00 am to 12:00 pm on Fridays, excluding holidays.
 The information in the crime log typically includes the classification, date reported, date occurred, time occurred, general location, and disposition of each reported crime.

-Incidents reported to Louisiana College Department of Safety and Security that fall into one of the required reporting classifications will be disclosed as a statistic in this annual booklet published by the Louisiana College Department of Safety and Security.
+Incidents reported to Louisiana Christian University Department of Safety and Security that fall into one of the required reporting classifications will be disclosed as a statistic in this annual booklet published by the Louisiana Christian University Department of Safety and Security.